51enra/Getting_Data_Project/README.md

 ## Codebook
 The R script generates two output data sets:
-"full" containing 10299 observations of 68 variables "labelUnique" containing 180 observations of 68 variables
+- "full" containing 10299 observations of 68 variables
+- "labelUnique" containing 180 observations of 68 variables

 "full":
-Column 1 "Subject" [1..30] refers to the test subject for the measurement record Column 2 "Activity" [STANDING, SITTING, LAYING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS] refers to the activity for the measurement record Column 3...68 contain the mean and standard deviation for different motion sensor readings from the smartphone.
-Multiple readings are recorded for each individuum (subject) and each activity.
+- Column 1 "Subject" [1..30] refers to the test subject for the measurement record
+- Column 2 "Activity" [STANDING, SITTING, LAYING, WALKING, WALKING_DOWNSTAIRS,
+WALKING_UPSTAIRS] refers to the activity for the measurement record
+- Column 3...68 contain the mean and standard deviation for different motion sensor readings ("features") from the smartphone.
+The features are described by the column headers.
+- Multiple readings are recorded for each individuum (subject) and each activity.

 "labelUnique":
-Column 1 "Subject" [1..30] refers to the test subject for the measurement record Column 2 "Activity" [STANDING, SITTING, LAYING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS] refers to the activity for the measurement record Column 3...68 contain the mean and standard deviation for different motion sensor readings from the smartphone.
-Each record contains the average of all readings in the full data set for the same subject and activity.
+- Column 1 "Subject" [1..30] refers to the test subject for the measurement record
+- Column 2 "Activity" [STANDING, SITTING, LAYING, WALKING, WALKING_DOWNSTAIRS,
+WALKING_UPSTAIRS] refers to the activity for the measurement record
+- Column 3...68 contain the mean and standard deviation for different motion sensor readings readings ("features") from the smartphone.
+The features are described by the column headers.
+- Each record contains the average of all readings in the full data set for the same subject and activity.